 - I actively started to look forward to hills so I could allow myself to walk.

-Don’t Go It Alone
+6. Don’t Go It Alone

 I ran my first 100km ultra, alone and with no support crew.

 My husband was away and I was running in a city far from home.
-I made it through, so it’s definitely possible, but I was incredibly envious of all the other runners who had support crew waiting for them at checkpoints and pacers to help them along when they needed it.
+I made it through, so it’s definitely possible, but I was incredibly envious of all the other runners who had a support crew waiting for them at checkpoints and pacers to help them along when they needed it.

 There’s nothing more motivating than family and friends cheering you on, so if you can muster them together, get yourself a great support crew and it will make your race just that much more doable.
 If they aren’t sure how to help, here are some ideas:

-- Give them a list ahead of time of what you’ll need when you see them
+- Give them a list ahead of time of what you’ll need when you see them.

-- Run it with you!!
+- Find someone to run it with you!!

 Other ways to connect with Amanda